 The LGC price is anticipated to decline through to 2030 because the supply of LGCs should increase as more accredited renewable energy is established in the electricity market but demand for LGCs from liable entities should remain at about the same level, in line with the steady target.
 However, recent LGC forward prices have retained significant value.
-This may be because there is increasing additional demand from voluntary cancellations to meet private sector decarbonisation goals, combined with the fact that liable entities may withhold LGCs now (and pay penalties instead) if they expect strong demand and a higher price for them in the future.
+This may be because there is increasing additional demand from voluntary cancellations to meet private sector decarbonisation goals.
 For these reasons LGCs are likely to continue to retain value over the next few years.